erleonard/erleonard.github.io/_posts/2018-06-06-Azure-Kubernetes-Hackfest-Day1.md

 ![K8sArchitecture](../assets/images/2018/2018-06-08-K8s-arch.png)

-Afterwards we went into how Kubernetes fits into Azure and how we can use it.
+Afterwards, we went into how Kubernetes fits into Azure and how we can use it.

 Azure Container instance (ACI) is a simple way of deploying a container in Azure.

 Azure Container Registry (ACR) allows you to build & store your application container images in a private registry.

 ## Monitoring Containers
-By midafternoon we got to monitoring containers and really geek out on this part of the day.
-I got the oppoutunity to work with helm (package manager) to install Prometheus (monitoing and alerting) and Grafana (Analytics platform).
+By midafternoon we got to monitoring containers and geek out on this part of the day.
+I got the opportunity to work with helm (package manager) to install Prometheus (monitoring and alerting) and Grafana (Analytics platform).

-Prometheus was installed easily into my environment but to be fair, they provided the configuation file for the intall.
+Prometheus was installed easily into my environment but to be fair; they provided the configuration file for the install.

 ![Prometheus](../assets/images/2018/2018-06-06-Prometheus.png)

-Next up was Grafana, this tool was easy to install but I lost some time configuring Grafana.
-I think I lost 20 minutes trying to figure out why I couldn't get Grafana to go get the data from Prometheus, only to realize that I forgot to select the Type. #Facepalm
+Next up was Grafana, this tool was easy to install, but I lost some time configuring Grafana.
+I think I lost 20 minutes trying to figure out why I couldn't get Grafana to get the data from Prometheus, only to realize that I forgot to select the Type. #Facepalm

 ![GrafanaDataSource](../assets/images/2018/2018-06-06-Grafana-DataSource.png)